 Belton, TX 76513

 An announcement for a Celebration of Kathi’s Life will be made at a future time.

-To plant a tree in memory of Mary Katherine Walrath, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mary Katherine Walrath, please visit our floral store.